Hazardous Materials Disposal Guide

 - Organic solvents can be combined by EH&S and reused for off-site fuel or solvent recovery.
 There is no minimum amount needed for requesting disposal.

-- When organic solvents are mixed with other chemicals, the mixture becomes unsuitable for heat recovery and costs will increase.
+- When organic solvents are mixed in-lab with other chemicals, the mixture becomes unsuitable for heat recovery and costs will increase.

 - "Other chemicals" include halogenated solvents, acutely toxic material, acids, bases, heavy metals, oxidizers, and pesticides.

 - Halogenated solvents should be separated from other liquids for solvent recovery.

 - EH&S will provide 20 liter containers for organic, halogenated, and aqueous-based solvent disposal.

 HAZARDOUS MATERIALS SPILLS are an inevitable part of most work environments.
 To effectively combat spills, it is necessary to prepare for them beforehand.
 Whenever employees work with a substance, they should be aware of its characteristics, and should have formulated plans of what to do in case of a spill, including what steps to take, who to call for assistance, what personal protective equipment is necessary, and what material is appropriate contend with a spill, and where to find appropriate spill-response equipment.
 The chemical spill response capability available from EH&S and Radiation Safety (RS) does not lessen the responsibility of work groups to prepare plans to deal safely with small spills.
 Departments are encouraged to have spill response kits at strategic locations.